JARMourato/EasyAbout/README.md

 EasyAbout
 ======================
+# WARNING: As of now will not work with cocoapods version 1.0.0.
+Will be updated shortly.

 ## Why you should use

 Well, it is always nice to give credit to the ones who helped you :smiley: